benmccallum/blip/README.md

 - Implement service worker for offline-first support with nice 'you are offline' messaging to user.
 - If IsHtml5 says the site is down, cancel axios requests for that place too (requires restructure of cancellation tokens and may not be worth it...)
 - Scrape business' email from business' website?
-- Export results to CSV.
+- Offer export of results to CSV if do-able client side.